 To add a treatment object to the active list, click on the object to highlight it.
-Then click the icon between the two lists to transfer the object and finally click reverse the process by clicking the icon to remove an item from the active list.
+Then click the i icon between the two lists to transfer the object and finally click i.
+Reverse the process by clicking the i icon to remove an item from the active list.
 Two particularly useful Treatment Objects that might not be activated are: